Mr-Smyth/circles/docs/Testing.md

 <br>

 * :hammer: TEST:
-    * Created 2 seperate 2 child families - (Family A and Family B).
+    * Created 2 separate 2 child families - (Family A and Family B).
 I then added a new person (Steve) and made Steves mother the family A mother, and Steves father the family B father.
-    In the assign siblings page i added a child from family A as a sibling of Steve.
+    In the assign siblings page, I added a child from family A as a sibling of Steve.
 And also added one child from family B as a sibling of Steve.
 * :clipboard: RESULT:
-    * The result was Steve had 4 new siblings, 2 from each family.
+    * The result has Steve had 4 new siblings, 2 from each family.
 By adding the one sibling, Circles checked and added the sibling of the sibling
-    But due to the parent check within the function the Children in family A did not gain the children of family B as Siblings, and vice versa, Instead they just gained Steve, because Steve had one common parent.
+    But due to the parent check within the function, the Children in family A did not gain the children of family B as Siblings, and vice versa, Instead they just gained Steve, because Steve had one common parent.

-** ***Update : The above test will mostly be redundant as some adding siblings functionality now exists in the assign parents function.
-This was to make the whole building process faster. ie: if i add my father, and he has children, then those children can become my siblings.
+** ***Update: The above test will mostly be redundant as some adding siblings functionality now exists in the assign parents function.
+This was to make the whole building process faster. ie: if I add my father, and he has children, then those children can become my siblings.
-However the functionality will remain in place to protect against incorrect siblings of siblings being added***
+However, the functionality will remain in place to protect against incorrect siblings of siblings being added***

-*** ***Update II: Removed the siblings being added at the assign parents stage, as it slowed the assign parents stage noticably.  my attempts to reduce the workload, and increase the automated process of adding to a family circle seemed to be skewing the logical flow of the site.
+*** ***Update II: Removed the siblings being added at the assign parents stage, as it slowed the assign parents stage noticeably.  my attempts to reduce the workload, and increase the automated process of adding to a family circle seemed to be skewing the logical flow of the site.
-It was slowing the Assign parents functionality just to add all the siblings and as a result rendered the siblings functionality largely redundant.
+It was slowing the Assign parents functionality just to add all the siblings and as a result, rendered the siblings functionality largely redundant.
 Sibling functionality should be kept in the Siblings page, so therefore apart from the children section, Assign Siblings is now the only page where you can effectively add, or remove siblings***

 * :hammer: TEST:
     * I linked person(A) to 2 siblings.
 Then linked another person(B) to 2 siblings.
-I then
-    linked person(A) to person(B) as a sibling.
+I then linked person(A) to person(B) as a sibling.
 * :clipboard: RESULT:
-    * All person(A)'s siblings became siblings of person(B) and vice versa. also all of their siblings became siblings of eachother, if they had at least one matching parent.
+    * All person(A)'s siblings became siblings of person(B) and vice versa. also, all of their siblings became siblings of each other, if they had at least one matching parent.

 <br>